 Data cleansing is an important element of data integration.
 It ensures that duplicates are removed, there is no missing data, and all data fields include the correct information.
 The data scrubbing happens according to the rules of the customers, and it often uses also the master data.
 The integration architects then build logic that checks all the data against these rules and ensures that only 100% clean data is forwarded.

 Essentially, data validation is strongly related to data quality.
 To ensure that the data is complete and structured, we need to validate it against your rules (using a data dictionary) or master data.
-By validating the information, we ensure that the data has undergone data cleansing and it’s the highest of quality.
+By validating the information, we ensure that the data has undergone data cleansing and it’s of the highest quality.

 Data enrichment is used to improve the quality of your data.
 Typically, certain data fields would be missing, and you would need to enrich these fields.
 For this, you can use the master data, integrate data from various integrated systems, or in some cases the original data can be automatically forwarded back to the sender for adding the missing data once detected.